archived-code-challenges/callback-service/README.md

 # Golang Callback Service

+## Requirements

+- Golang
+- Docker
+- Docker compose

 ## Instructions to run the project

-If the host operating system is MacOS, I've tried to configure everything at once ([`make compose-mac`]((Makefile#L46))) but couldn't make work a docker-compose approach [due to networking limitations](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds) when talking between containers.
+If the host operating system is MacOS, I've tried to configure the whole thing with one command ([`make compose-mac`]((Makefile#L46))) but couldn't make work a docker-compose approach [due to networking limitations](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds) when talking between containers.

-So basically, to **start everything on a MacOS**;
+So basically, to **start everything on a MacOS** you must have golang installed:

-First, to start the task-service:

-    make go-run
+    compose-local-mac

 > Any flag-attribute listed when the application starts can be changed at execution time, check [Makefile (line 46)](Makefile#L46) for an extended ilustration.
 > Therefore, the client server could be changed if required:
-> `make go-run LDFLAGS=--callback-service-address=http://1234host:7777`
+> `make compose-local-mac LDFLAGS=--callback-service-address=http://1234host:7777`

 To start the client service that will query the server each 5 seconds and also provide the status of the objects: